mauritssilvis/challenges/java/basic_maven_project_intellij_idea/README.md

 </project>
 ```

-In addition, select the latest version of the Maven compiler plugin in the `build` section of `pom.xml`:
+In addition, select the latest version of the [Maven compiler plugin](https://maven.apache.org/plugins/maven-compiler-plugin/) (currently 3.8.1) in the `build` section of `pom.xml`:

 ```xml
 <project>